Bayesian phylogenetic analysis of morphological character data using RevBayes

 Researchers at any level are welcome.
 Interested participants will be given the opportunity to register for the workshop online as part of the Annual Meeting registration process, at no additional cost.
 More information about the workshop venue will be posted online before the meeting.

-Workshop in 3D data visualisation and segmentation using Avizo
+3D data visualisation and segmentation using Avizo

-Course instructors: Thomas Davies (University of Bristol)
+Workshop instructor: Thomas Davies (University of Bristol)

 This workshop will provide a practical introduction to the Avizo 3D software package for working with 3D tomographic datasets such as synchrotron- or computed-tomography imaging techniques used widely in palaeontology.
 There will be a brief introduction to 3D tomographic techniques, followed by hands-on introduction to using the software for image visualisation and segmentation.
 The workshop is suitable for researchers at any level with no, or limited, prior experience of working with 3D data.
 Interested participants will be given the opportunity to register for the workshop online as part of the Annual Meeting registration process, at no additional cost.
 More information about the workshop venue will be posted online before the meeting.